MilkyTech/WiFiToggler/README.md

 ## 💬 Final Notes

--Even when compiled, Windows may still flash a phantom console window like it’s trying to haunt you with legacy GUI vibes.
+- Even when compiled, Windows may still flash a phantom console window like it’s trying to haunt you with legacy GUI vibes.
 It’s harmless, but annoying.
 We suppress it where we can, but some flickers persist.
--This script is tailored for those who live on the edge — jumping between networks, testing VPN routes, or just wanting faster control over their Wi-Fi behavior without digging through Windows settings.
+- This script is tailored for those who live on the edge — jumping between networks, testing VPN routes, or just wanting faster control over their Wi-Fi behavior without digging through Windows settings.
--Use it, tweak it, break it, fix it — and if it helps you out, that’s a win in my book. 😎
+- Use it, tweak it, break it, fix it — and if it helps you out, that’s a win in my book. 😎

 ---